 Low and high temperatures can weaken belts and hoses.
 Inspect them regularly for cracks or tears that can lead to coolant leaks and overheating.

 Check the battery for any corrosion on the terminals.
 If any corrosion is found, the terminals need to be cleaned.
 Batteries provide less energy in low temperatures, so don’t get left out in the cold - replace your old battery before it fails.

-PRO TIP: Pour some baking soda on the terminal and scrub it clean with an old wet toothbrush.
+Pour baking soda on the terminal and scrub it clean with an old, wet toothbrush.
 This will neutralize the corrosive buildup.

 Whether you’re storing your vehicle for the winter or you have a vehicle that is not consistently driven, the fuel in the tank needs to be stabilized.
 Gas can begin to oxidize and go stale in as little as three weeks.
 Adding a fuel stabilizer to the tank will help keep gas fresh throughout the season.

 PRO TIP: Don’t forget to stabilize the fuel in your yard equipment, watersport and off-road vehicles when storing them for the season.

 Severe winter and summer weather will put your vehicle’s reliability to the test.
 It’s a good idea to think ahead and prepare for changing weather conditions.

 Change your wipers each year before the rainy season starts.
 Worn wipers will leave streaks and smears and will even chatter.

 A good glass treatment will help repel water and even bugs from the windshield.